Psych Central & MindApps Offer eCBT iPhone App

-A few months ago, MindApps released an iPhone application called “eCBT Mood.”
+A few months ago, a iPhone application called “eCBT Mood” was released.
 It allows a user to apply tried and true cognitive-behavioral techniques in their everyday life, and track their progress with those techniques over time with a simple graph.
 I liked it because it explained CBT stuff in a direct, easy-to-understand manner, and most importantly, was “actionable.”
 It walks you through specific steps of an automatic thought, for instance, and gives you encouragement to try and change it as it’s happening.

 The application’s core is an “eCBT toolbox” that allows you to learn more about your thoughts and feelings, identify your automatic thoughts, keep a feeling and thoughts log, challenge automatic thoughts, and identify and challenge core beliefs.
 It also provides you with a daily and weekly mood assessment and links to online resources (via Psych Central).